sizovs/sizovs.github.io/about.md

 I've been doing commercial software development for over 15 years.
 I quickly grew from a developer to architect, from architect to software engineering manager, from manager to IT director.
 Today, I consult C-level technical people and organize training for experienced developers:

-- 🎓 [The Principal Developer](https://principal.dev) is a 2-day masterclass the next-gen tech leaders
+- 🎓 [The Principal Developer](https://principal.dev) is a 2-day masterclass for the next-gen tech leaders

 I organize a conference, that turns devs into architects and engineering leaders: